-We've spent an extraordinary amount of time and dedication over the past few weeks to determine the best landing page software on the market, and our investigation concludes that InstaPage is currently the best landing page software, seeing as how it has impressive landing page building tools for teams, the pricing is reasonable, and you receive features such as conversion-ready templates, heatmapping a lead generation system and various integrations.
+We've spent an extraordinary amount of time and dedication over the past few weeks to determine the best landing page builders on the market, and our investigation concludes that InstaPage is currently the best landing page builder, seeing as how it has impressive landing page building tools for teams, the pricing is reasonable, and you receive features such as conversion-ready templates, heatmapping a lead generation system and various integrations.

 Overall, this is a landing page creator that has consistently beat out the competition on multiple fronts.
 That isn't to say that others aren't viable as well, but InstaPage is currently number one in our book.